Associate Professor of Public Policy & Management

 My research focuses on the tensions experienced by organizations that simultaneously pursue multiple objectives, and the forms of hybrid organizing by which organizations can address these tensions.
 My research is published in journals such as the Academy of Management Journal, Organization Science, Strategic Management Journal, and Academy of Management Annals.

 My teaching at HKS focuses on the organizational strategies of mission-driven public and private sector organizations.
 Previously, I was a professor at New York University and at INSEAD, based in Singapore, and was recognized by Poets & Quants as part of their “40 under 40” best professors.
 Earlier in my career, I worked at the Bridgespan Group, a management consultancy serving social sector organizations.

-This page is primarily an online C.V. and is not regularly updated.
-But please feel free to get in touch (mlee [at] stern.nyu.edu).
+This page is primarily an online C.V. and not regularly updated.
+Please feel free to get in touch by email: (matthew_lee [at] hks.harvard.edu).
 Thanks for visiting.

 Under peer review and invited revisions

-- “Commercialization of mission-oriented organizations as a structural hybridization process.” (with Tommaso Ramus, Antonino Vaccaro, and Pietro Versari).
-Under 2nd round review, Academy of Management Journal.
+“Commercialization of mission-oriented organizations as a structural hybridization process.” (with Tommaso Ramus, Antonino Vaccaro, and Pietro Versari).